Scrath1/BitBang-UART/README.md

 This library has a number of hook functions you can overwrite which are triggered automatically based on events during sending or receiving data.
 While the original purpose of these functions is to aid in debugging the library, they can also be used to handle UART events.
+Keep in mind that these functions are still running in the context of a timer interrupt, so keep whatever you do in them to a minimum in regards to execution time.

 Examples:
 - `BB_UART_rxFrameCompleteHook()` is called whenever reception of an Rx frame